wordofwarning/wordofwarning.org/current/2019-autumnwinter/wtf/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Tom Cassani" # the name of the artist or company
+artist: "TBC" # the name of the artist or company
 show: "TBC" # the name of the show
 artist_size: 1
 show_size: 1
 header_image:
-season: "Tom Cassani 6|11|2019"
+season: "TBC 2|10|2019"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values